The Ontario Society of Artists

-- There will be a general members meeting at which the pre-selected applicants are presented by the New Members Nominating Committee and at which the applicants’ original work is displayed for viewing, along with their biographies and artists’ statements.
+- There will be a general members meeting at which the pre-selected applicants are presented by the New Members’ Nominating Committee and which the applicants’ original work is presented digitally for viewing, along with their biographies and artists’ statements.
 Open discussion and voting by ballot will follow.
-Ballots will be counted by a minimum of three (3) members of the New Members Nominating Committee.
-Membership will be offered to those applicants who gain more than fifty per cent of the votes of the members present.
+Ballots will be counted by a minimum of three (3) members of the New Members’ Nominating Committee.
+Membership will be offered to those applicants who gain more than fifty percent of the votes of the members present.

 - In addition, an artist who has shown work in two (2) or more Annual Open Juried Exhibitions in the past five (5) years, will be accepted for final jurying as described in clause 3.

 - The chair of the New Members Nominating Committee shall notify, by mail, each successful candidate of his or her election to the Society.
 Upon payment of the annual fee within three (3) months of his or her election, a candidate shall be confirmed as a member.
 A copy of the Constitution shall be given to the new member.

 (a) All officers shall be elected by ballot from among the membership of the Society at the Annual Meeting.
 Nominations for these officers shall be closed one (1) month before the meeting.
 Should any office become vacant during the year, it shall be filled by election by secret ballot at a special meeting called for that purpose, provided that reasonable notice has been given stating the vacancy proposed to be voted upon at such a meeting.

 (b) Form of office shall be as follows:

 - The president, vice-president and secretary shall be elected from the membership for the term of two (2) years with a maximum of three (3) successive terms for any one office.
 Re-election for the same office can occur after an absence of one (1) term.